Women's Mental Health

 Beyond Caregiving: Finding Balance in Unexpected Roles

 Each 90-minute session blends education, meaningful reflection, and heartfelt group dialogue.
-Together, we’ll explore the complex emotions of caregiving, from anticipatory grief to caregiver guilt, while also developing practical tools to navigate life’s unexpected turns and to honour your own needs alongside those you care for.
+Together, we will explore the complex emotions of caregiving, from anticipatory grief to caregiver guilt, while also developing practical tools to navigate life's unexpected turns and to honour your own needs alongside those you care for.

 We’ll share and reflect on the many forms of grief caregivers experience, such as mourning the life you had before caregiving and grieving the changes in the person you care for.
 We’ll explore how grief can show up in different ways, such as guilt, anxiety, helplessness, irritability, anger, or frustration, and create space for stories and experiences that help us cope with the ongoing losses of caregiving.